um-logo

 1) LVMH

-LVMH makes 37% of its revenue from fashion and leather goods, 28% from selective retailing, 16% from wines and spirits, 14% from perfumes and cosmetics and 5% from watches and jewelery.
+LVMH has a market cap of $282.97 billion as of 2025.
+The company makes 37% of its revenue from fashion and leather goods, 28% from selective retailing, 16% from wines and spirits, 14% from perfumes and cosmetics and 5% from watches and jewelery.

 2) Hermès

-Hermès have a market cap of $246.54 billion making it the 2nd biggest clothing and apparel company in the world.
+Hermès has a market cap of $280.36 billion, making it the 2nd biggest clothing and apparel company in the world.
 The mains source of revenue for Hermès is Leather goods/saddlery (41%), Ready to wear/accesories (29%), Other sectors (12%), Silk/Textile (7%), Perfumes/Beauty (4%), Watches (5%) and other products (2%).

 3) Inditex

-Inditex has a total of seven brands under its portfolio and is the 3rd largest clothing company in the world with a market cap of $157.33 billion.
+Inditex has a total of seven brands under its portfolio and is the 3rd largest clothing company in the world with a market cap of $171.14 billion.
 Zara generates 72.52% of Inditex’s revenue.
-Here is the list of other brands and their share of Inditex’s revenue – Bershka (7.3%), Pull & bear (6.6%), Stradivarius (6.5%), Massimo Dutti (5.1%), and Oysho (2.1%)
+Here is the list of other brands and their share of Inditex’s revenue: Bershka (7.3%), Pull & Bear (6.6%), Stradivarius (6.5%), Massimo Dutti (5.1%), and Oysho (2.1%)

-6) TJX Companies
+4) TJX Companies

-TJX Companies is a Massachusetts-based brand which owns brands like T. J. Maxx, Home Goods, and Marshalls making it the 6th biggest clothing and apparel company in the world.
+TJX Companies is a Massachusetts-based brand that owns brands like T. J. Maxx, Home Goods, and Marshalls making it the 4th biggest clothing and apparel company in the world with a market cap of $140.19 billion as of 2025.
 TJX companies make 47% of its revenue from clothing and footwear, 35% from home fashions and 18% from Jewelry and accessories.

-7) Fast Retailing
+5) Fast Retailing

 8) Cintas